CenxuiMia/ProductTea/README.md

 deploy to aws

+＊＊you need to set the region and credential before deploy

+** you can change the tamplate name and its details to the name you want to deploy

+table
+aws cloudformation deploy --template-file tea-product-table.yaml --stack-name teaProductTable aws cloudformation deploy --template-file tea-order-table.yaml --stack-name teaOrderTable

+lambda

-gradle build -x test
+-gradle build -x test

+** you can change the sam.yaml details about lambda evironment valuable

-aws cloudformation package --template-file sam.yaml --output-template-file output-sam.yaml --s3-bucket <YOUR_BUCKET_NAME>
+-aws cloudformation package --template-file sam.yaml --output-template-file output-sam.yaml --s3-bucket <YOUR_BUCKET_NAME>

-aws cloudformation deploy --capabilities CAPABILITY_IAM --template-file /Users/cenxui/git/tea/output-sam.yaml --stack-name <YOUR_STACK_NAME>
+-aws cloudformation deploy --capabilities CAPABILITY_IAM --template-file /Users/cenxui/git/tea/output-sam.yaml --stack-name <YOUR_STACK_NAME>